Thursday, April 24, 2025

 Where does the money go from my taxes?

-The revenue collected from property taxes helps support the County, your local government and local school district.
+The revenue collected from property taxes helps support the county, the townships and local school district.
 These taxing bodies use the funds to provide you with all of the services that you enjoy, such as public schools, libraries, parks, police and fire protection, and many other public benefits.

 Why do you have to raise the value of my property, we went though this in 2004?